Balked at the Altar

 Play film; runtime 00:09:25.

-Balked at the Altar is a 1908 American short comedy film directed by D. W. Griffith.
+Balked at the Altar is a 1908 American silent short comedy film directed by D. W. Griffith.
 A print of the film survives in the film archive of the Library of Congress.
-The film was made by the American Mutoscope and Biograph Company when it along with many other early film studios in America's first motion picture industry were based in Fort Lee, New Jersey at the beginning of the 20th century.
+The film was made by the American Mutoscope and Biograph Company when it along with many other early film studios in America's first motion picture industry were based in Fort Lee, New Jersey, at the beginning of the 20th century.